 Podcasts are the way to go in 2021.
 Have you noticed?
 Ironically, lockdowns have paid off for quite a few people, I reckon.
 The amount of new audio shows that appeared at some point of the quarantine-prone 2020 is mind-blowing.
 On every- and any topic, really.

-Music seems to be a very suitable and ear-friendly object of discussions.
+Music seems to be a very suitable and ear-friendly object of discussion.
 So if there’s any New Year’s resolution I’m making this year, it’s to kick off my own audio show.
 But before I find the courage, I like to assess the competition first.

 PART 63 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 I’ve chosen six podcasts that present different angles of the music industry Down Under.
 You’ll find stories about acts, records, venues and music regions, presented by artists themselves, journos or simply music fans.
 Most of the podcasts are available on Spotify and are pretty new creations.
 Only one dates back to 2019.

 Here they are, for your listening pleasure, ordered by my preferences and gut feeling.